dxw/playbook/guides/development-workflow.md

 git push --force-with-lease
 ```

-During the rebase there may be conflicts which should be resolved at this point.
+During the rebase there may be conflicts which should be resolved at that point.
 If in doubt talk to the other developer who you're conflicting with and reason
 out what the correct state should be.